 A strategic use of credit for U.S. taxpayers may be to use loan proceeds for investment purposes.
 Here’s why.

-Interest rates have fallen in recent months, creating new opportunities for investors to take advantage of inexpensive credit—especially in the United States.
+Interest rates have fallen in recent months, creating new opportunities for investors to take advantage of inexpensive credit.

 Prudent and strategic use of credit adds flexibility to your portfolio and may allow you to quickly deploy capital into high-conviction investments without disrupting your broader portfolio allocation.
 On top of this, U.S. law provides U.S. taxpayers with another benefit: investment interest is tax-deductible.